mlsyscourse/mlsyscourse.github.io/logistics.md

 You can submit one-page proposal in any format (PDF) to the Gradescope.
 Note that we understand that any component of the initial proposal can change dramatically over the course of your project.
 This proposal is to make sure everyone has a concrete idea of what to work on.

-### Intermediate check-in (Deadline: April 18 (Sun), 23:59 EST)
+### Intermediate check-in (Deadline: April 21 (Sun), 23:59 EST)

 As an intermediate check-in of course project, we require you to come to OH to discuss your course project with us or send us a short update note through an email until April 18 23:59 EST; note that this replaces a lightning talk we originally described on the website to reduce your burden.
 Any of OH from one of us counts and we won’t grade it.
 The goal is to make sure your project is in the right direction and help you resolve any issues in your project.

-### Final course project presentation (Deadline: May 11 (Tue) or May 13 (Thu), 10:40 AM EST)
+### Final course project presentation (Deadline: May 3 (Friday), 5:30-8:30pm EST)

 We require every team to present the final course project.
-Please submit your slides to the Gradescope until the deadline.
-For the format and rubric, please refer to the following.

-- Introduction and overview of your project: 4 points
+Please submit your slides and recorded presentation to Gradescope until the deadline.
+Your presentation should include the following aspects: introduction and overview of your project, problem statement, related work. method, and evaluation.
-- Problem: 3 points
-- Related work: 3 points
-- Method: 4 points
-- Evaluation: 4 points
-- Timed correctly: 2 points (17 mins for presentation, 3 mins for questions)

-Note that the deadline depends on the day (May 11 or May 13) your team is assigned to.
-For example, if your team is assigned to May 11, then the deadline is May 11, 10:40 AM EST.

-### Final course project report (Deadline: May 13 (Thu), 11:59 PM EST)
+### Final course project report (Deadline: May 5 (Sunday), 11:59 PM EST)

 For your final project report, the team is expected to write a final report (up to 8 pages without references) that generally follows the format of publication in the MLSys conference with following components: